kwila-cloud/demo/productivity/worklog.md

 - Set up Clerk with kwila.cloud
 - Set up React/Vite frontend running on Cloudflare pages
 - Set up FastApi backend running in Docker container on home server

+## 2025-01-31

+Started at 10:20

+- Updated README with instructions for running locally